jpegleg/flying-m/README.txt

 If you run SEC and react to changes, you will be continually reacting/alerting until the hash in the crontab is updated with the expected response or the expected response continues.
 The SEC config throttles emails for this reason in the default with only one reactive script per 10 minutes etc.

+The program is written to detect and use sha256 (BSD program) and fall back to sha256sum if sha256 is not found.
+You can replace these with md5 and md5sum if you want to etc.